analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 {% endhighlight%}

-The page load rules have to be the same.
+The page load rules in your tag manager would be the same.

 __View last Words__: Please remember
 > The first caveat is that this data will not be, and could never be, 100% accurate.
 For visitors who are not logged in, it is just not possible to know definitely whether they are an existing customer or a prospect.
-The accuracy will improve over time as customers return and can be identified as such even if not logged in.
-However, this does not work if they delete their cookie or use a different device.
-(Peter O'Neill in "Understanding your Website Visitors")
+Your accuracy will improve over time as customers return and can be identified, even if they are not logged in.
+However, this does not work if they delete their cookie or use a different device. (see Peter O'Neill in "Understanding your Website Visitors")

 #### References
 [Understanding your Website Visitors: Prospects vs CustomersUnderstanding your Website Visitors: Prospects vs Customers](http://www.l3analytics.com/2016/01/18/understanding-your-website-visitors-prospects-vs-customers/) <br>